PowerSite Profile: A Miami Beach Oceanfront Penthouse

 For more information, visit AgencyLogic.com.

-Orlando, FL – Feb.
-22, 2024 (PRNewswire) Florida’s housing market started 2024 with higher median prices, more new listings, more inventory (active listings) and median prices in January compared to a year ago, according to Florida Realtors®‘ latest housing data.
+Orlando, FL – May 22, 2024 (PRNewswire) Florida’s housing market in April showed more closed sales, more for-sale inventory, more new listings and higher median prices compared to a year ago, according to Florida Realtors®’ latest housing data.

-To see the full statewide housing activity reports, go to the Florida Realtors Newsroom at https://www.floridarealtors.org/newsroom and look under Latest Releases or download the January 2024 data report PDFs under Market Data at https://www.floridarealtors.org/newsroom/market-data.
+To see the full statewide housing activity reports, go to the Florida Realtors Newsroom and look under Latest Releases or download the April 2024 data report PDFs under Market Data.

 Florida Realtors® serves as the voice for real estate in Florida.
 It provides programs, services, continuing education, research and legislative representation to 238,000 members in 51 boards/associations.
 Florida Realtors® Newsroom website is available at http://floridarealtors.org/newsroom.